-- A. Grantee must keep the Budget Detail Worksheet (Attachment 5) up to date. - B. Changes up to twenty percent (20%) between tasks shall be made by providing written notice with or before submission of an invoice.
-If submitted before the invoice, the written notice shall be sent as an electronic mail (email) attachment to be filed with the Grant Agreement. - C. Changes of more than twenty percent (20%) between tasks shall follow the amendment process, specified in Exhibit B, Section 8.
+- A. Grantee must keep the Budget Detail Worksheet (Attachment 5) up to date. - B. Changes up to twenty percent (20%) between tasks require advance written approval by the grant manager and must be submitted by electronic mail (email) to the grant manager prior to submission of the invoice. - C. Changes of more than twenty percent (20%) between tasks shall follow the amendment process, specified in Exhibit B, Section 8.